andreas-yiallouros/LSE_Turtle_Games/README.md

 - The Q-Q plots are also consistent across the data sets.
 They all confirm a heavy tail on the high end of sales values (some products sell at many standard deviations above the mean) and a light tail at the low end of sales values.

 - Other country sales are slightly less predictable which could be simply due to relatively small numbers.

+## Insights from week 6

+- As expected given our earlier calculations of correlation, sales in one location can be used to predict sales in another.